s-p-n/scope/README.md

 Then procede to writing this test scope-file: (example.sc)

-    // Setting a var is just like JS: var foo = "Hello, ";
+    // Setting a variable is just like JS: var foo = "Hello, ";

     // Ask the user a question: